Highlights

 Københavns Universitet (KU)

-Christopher Gyldenkærne has a PhD in technical science and is a postdoc at CAISA.
-He researches the responsible use of health data and AI, as well as how AI systems are developed and implemented in health and welfare organizations.
+Christopher Gyldenkærne is a postdoctoral researcher at CAISA and studies the responsible use of health data and artificial intelligence.
+He investigates how AI systems are developed and implemented in healthcare and welfare organizations.

 Researcher